Akabbott0303/FinTech-Boot-Camp-Homework/FinTech Case Study.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

 * What are the other major companies in this domain?
-Esurance (owned by Allstate), Insurify, Root Insurance, Clearcover, Metromile
+Esurance (owned by Allstate), Insurify, Root Insurance, Clearcover, Metromile, Kin Insurance,

 ## Results

 * What has been the business impact of this company so far?

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
-The gold standard rating of an insurance company's financial strength is an AM Best Rating.
+The gold standard rating of an insurance company's financial strength, its ability to pay claims, is an AM Best Rating.
 AM Best has not yet rated Lemonade.
 Demotech, Inc., has given Lemonade an A "Exceptional" financial stability rating.

 Lemonade wrote its first policies in 2017.
 It closed the year with a loss ratio (paid claims divided by earned premium) of 166%, well above the industry norm of 65% to 70%.
 As Lemonade's experience grew, it adjusted its practices and reduced its loss ratio to 71% in 2020.
 The loss ratio bumped back up, to 121% in the first quarter of 2021 but dropped to 74% in the second quarter of 2021.